IBSurgeon/lucene_udr/README.md

 ## Keeping data up-to-date in full-text indexes

-There are several ways to keep full-text indexes up-to- date:
+There are several ways to keep full-text indexes up-to-date:

 1. Periodically call the procedure `FTS$MANAGEMENT.FTS$REBUILD_INDEX` for the specified index.
 This method completely rebuilds the full-text index.
 In this case, all records of the table or view are read for which the index was created.

-2. You can maintain full-text indexes using triggers and calling one of the `FTS$LOG_BY_ID` procedures inside them, `FTS$LOG_BY_UUID` or `FTS$LOG_BY_DBKEY`.
-Which of the procedures to call depends on which type of field is selected as the key (integer, UUID (GIUD) or `RDB$DB_KEY`).
-When calling these procedures, the change record is added to a special table `FTS$LOG` (change log).
+2. Full-text indexes can be maintained using triggers.
+When these triggers are triggered, a record of the change is added to a special table `FTS$LOG` (change log).
-Changes from the log are transferred to full-text indexes by calling the procedure `FTS$UPDATE_INDEXES`.
-The call to this procedure must be done in a separate script, which can be placed in the task scheduler (Windows) or cron (Linux) with some frequency, for example 5 minutes.
+Changes from the log are transferred to full-text indexes by calling the `FTS$UPDATE_INDEXES` procedure.
+This procedure must be called in a separate script, which can be set in the task scheduler (Windows) or cron (Linux) with some frequency, for example, 5 minutes.

 3. Delayed updating of full-text indexes, using FirebirdStreaming technology.
 In this case, a special service reads the replication logs and extracts from them the information necessary to update the full-text indexes.